Road-Train/SolarBoat/ObjectRecognitionSimulation.md

 ### SimReady Assets
 Simulation-Ready Assets are 3D objects that are phyiscally accurate in properties and behavior.
 It is connected data streams for showing the real world in a simulated digital one.
 It is built-upon USD.
 It is avaible in NVIDIA Omniverse.
 Advantages: reliable starter to train AI models, reflect the real-world in simulated envrionents, has a flexible nature of USD to integrate in any workflow, and consistence.
 It used for robotics, digital twin warehouses, and autonomous driving.

+### NVIDIA Isaac Sim
+This is a reference application to design, simulate, test and train AI-based robots and autonomous machines in a virtual environment that is based on the real world.
+It is built on NVIDIA Omniverse, extensible and customizable for new or existing projects to test or/and validate pipelines.
+It includes a physics simulation with NVIDIA PhysX® 5, photorealism with real-time ray and path tracing, also MDL material definition support.
+It addresses the most common use cases such as manipulation, navigation, and synthetic data generation.
+For engineers, it is easy to use for designing, importing, building, and sharing robot models and virtual training environments.

+More about (Isaac Sim)[https://developer.nvidia.com/isaac/sim]

 # Resource
 [Plunkett, JP. and Bradford, NB., (May 31, 2024). _How to Train an Object Detection Model for Visual Inspection with Synthetic Data_](https://developer.nvidia.com/blog/how-to-train-an-object-detection-model-for-visual-inspection-with-synthetic-data/) Referenced from June 17, 2024.
 [Sonetta, HYS., (2021). _Bridging the Simulation-to-Reality Gap: Adapting Simulation Environment for Object Recognition_](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://scholar.uwindsor.ca/cgi/viewcontent.cgi?article=9836&context=etd) Referenced from June 17, 2024.